Quarterly Pathology Reports for ASCs

 Diagnostic Summary Report is a quarterly summary of diagnoses rendered for patients at your center

-along with those from Inform Diagnostics's large national database.
-The report
+along with those from Inform Diagnostics' large national database.

-details both numbers and percentages of major gastrointestinal (GI) diseases,
+The report details both numbers and percentages of major gastrointestinal

-such as Barrett's esophagus (with and without dysplasia) and subtypes
+(GI) diseases, such as Barrett's esophagus (with and without dysplasia)

 Contact Inform Diagnostics Client Services for more information on these valuable reports.